 - Application of this understanding to business practice.

 - Clear referencing and sourcing.

-MBA Intakes enrolment are done every 2 months.
+MBA Intakes enrolment are three intakes per year (January intake, April intake and August intake).
 Kindly call us to check on the starting date of the new intake.
 Thank you.

 Mode of Study and Duration

 - Classes are held at least two (2) weekends in a month [Saturday – half day afternoon and Sunday – daytime] at WIM’s owned 6-storey building in Taman Tun Dr. Ismail, Kuala Lumpur.
 Classes are held at least two (2) weekends in a month [Saturday – half day afternoon and Sunday – daytime] at WIM’s owned 6-storey building in Taman Tun Dr. Ismail, Kuala Lumpur.
 Classes are held fortnightly on weekends and allowing one weekend in between for students to spend time with family and to catch up on research and assignments.

 - Lecturers are stringently selected and approved by UEL.

 - WIM students will have direct access to UEL online library which has more than 18,500 books with access to six business-related online databases containing over 1,000 full text journals.

 - Additional Coaching Sessions Organised by WIM College: